 The letter from Sussex Police, said: “The police have decided to issue the motorist with an official warning letter stating in this instance they did not exercise a standard of care and attention expected from all road users.”

 Married Tomasz, from Bognor Regis, West Sussex, is originally from Poland and came to the UK in 2011 to work as a carpenter.
 He said: “I was really upset.
 I was riding my bike on the correct side of the road and the car suddenly appeared and went into me as it came around the bend.
 Despite this she has just received a warning letter.
 As the crash happened at about 7am there were no witnesses, but my carbon fibre bike was broken in three places and I suffered these terrible injuries.
 It seems so unfair and to me this is not justice.”

 Tomasz added: “I was really fit before this accident and cycling was my passion.
 This has been taken away from me as I can’t imagine riding on the road again.
 I am scared of cars when I go out, even when I am just walking on the pavement.
 I do not know what the future holds for me.”

 Magdalena Knez, a specialist personal injury solicitor at London law firm Osbornes Law said: “My client has suffered severe physical and mental scars from this devastating crash.
 It is understandable that he should feel aggrieved that the motorist faced no criminal sanction for what happened to him, but we are working to gain some justice for him in the civil courts.”

-To speak in confidence to Magdalena, or another member of the personal injury team, contact us on 020 7485 8811 or complete an online enquiry form here
+To speak in confidence to Magdalena, or another member of the cycling accident claims team, contact us on 020 7485 8811 or complete an online enquiry form here